nbicocchi/learn-microservices/modules/software-architectures/slides/1 - Software architectures.md

 ![](images/clean-architecture.webp)

 Benefits:
-* Clean Architecture promotes high decoupling between components, ensuring that changes in one part of the system do not affect others.
+* Clean Architecture promotes high decoupling between components, ensuring that **changes in outer layers do not affect others**.
 * It enhances the testability of the system, allowing developers to test business logic without UI or databases.
 * **Due to its modular nature, it's easier to replace or upgrade parts of the system (e.g., databases, UI frameworks) without impacting core business logic.**